 In the dead of summer, Vietnamese summer rolls are probably the most appropriate meal anyone could dream up.
 I’ve posted three other summer roll recipes before, but this one is a little different (I swear!).
 There’s no need to thinly slice the vegetables or make a separate dip because this time I’ve shredded everything first and then tossed it with the dressing, kind of like a coleslaw.

-As far as the vegetables go, I used what I had around the kitchen, but the combination is up to you.
+As far as the vegetables go, I simply used what I had around the kitchen, but the combination is up to you.
 I used carrot, radicchio, red and yellow bell pepper, green onions and baby bok choy.
-I tried for a nice color mix, but I think this would also be good with a selection of all green veggies, too.
+I tried for a nice color mix, but I think this would also be delicious and pretty with a selection of all green veggies, too.
 I used the shredding disc of my food processor to make it easy, and also because some of the ingredients, like bok choy, would be kind of hard to grate on a box grater.

 - 1 carrot

 - 1/2 red bell pepper

 - 1 small baby bok choy

 - watercress leaves or baby spinach for the base of the rolls

 - 1/2 tsp fish sauce (substitute soy sauce for vegan)